 Last updated on .

-The Basilica of Saint John (St. Jean Bazilikası) was a massive Byzantine church that’s now in ruins.
+The Basilica of St. John (St. Jean Bazilikası) was a massive Byzantine church that’s now in ruins.
 It’s located in the town of Selçuk, Turkey, just a few kilometers from Ephesus.
 The archaeological site also contains Ayasuluk Castle and is included in the UNESCO World Heritage listing for Ephesus.

 History of the Basilica of Saint John

 Justinian’s basilica measured 428 by 213 feet while Theodosius’ basilica was 246 by 146 feet.
 Building material came from Ephesus and the Temple of Artemis.
-Six domes topped the Basilica of Saint John, which if reconstructed would be the seventh largest church in the world today.
+Six domes topped the Basilica of St. John, which if reconstructed would be the seventh largest church in the world today.

-The Basilica of Saint John became an important pilgrimage site for Christians but was no longer mentioned by the 9th century.
+The Basilica of St. John became an important pilgrimage site for Christians but was no longer mentioned by the 9th century.
 Part of the church was converted to a mosque in 1304, and it was destroyed in an earthquake in the 1360s.
 The ruins were used to construct the Isa Bey Mosque down the hill.

-Saint John and Ephesus
+St. John and Ephesus

-Saint John the Apostle traveled to Ephesus from Jerusalem and was later exiled to Patmos by Emperor Domitian.
+St. John the Apostle traveled to Ephesus from Jerusalem and was later exiled to Patmos by Emperor Domitian.
 After writing the Book of Revelation, he was pardoned and returned to Ephesus.
 It’s also believed that he brought the Virgin Mary with him, and she may have lived in a house he built for her on Mount Koressos.

-The Basilica of Saint John and Ayasuluk Castle are open daily.
-Admission is 130₺ (as of August 2023).
+The Basilica of St. John and Ayasuluk Castle are open daily.
+Admission for foreigners is €6 (as of August 2024).
 The archaeological site is in the center of Selçuk.
+Check the official website for more info.

-Features of the Basilica of Saint John
+Features of the Basilica of St. John

 Gate of Persecution